Understanding Florida’s Hit and Run Laws

 - For accidents resulting in human death, while the driver was under the influence of alcohol, the mandatory minimum sentence was increased from two to four years.

 Defending a hit and run allegation can prove extremely challenging.
-An experienced attorney may create reasonable doubt about your knowledge of the events or whether you were actually involved in the accident.
+An experienced lawyer may create reasonable doubt about your knowledge of the events or whether you were actually involved in the accident.
 However, damage to your vehicle may work against these defenses.
 Alternatively, a good explanation for your leaving the scene may successfully decrease the level of punishment you face.

 If you or a loved one is facing hit and run charges in Miami, Mycki Ratzan and Jude Faccidomo can provide you with an aggressive and comprehensive defense.
 Contact Ratzan & Faccidomo, LLC today at (305) 330-3905 for a confidential and free consultation.